stevekinney/vite-workshop/src/content/import-meta.md

 Keep in mind that while `import.meta` provides a great development experience, not all its properties may be directly usable in production.
 Vite handles this by replacing or polyfilling some of the `import.meta` features during the production build, where it uses Rollup.

 For example, `import.meta.env` variables are statically replaced during the production build, and `import.meta.hot` is removed since it's not needed in production.

-Given your interest in both teaching and technology, understanding `import.meta` in the context of Vite could provide a rich topic to cover in a teaching module.
-It's a feature that embodies many aspects of modern JavaScript development, from environment configuration to module loading strategies.

-Would you like to go deeper into any of these aspects?